Ab initio Interview Questions And Answers

 - A component in a graph system can run 4-way parallel system.

-CoOperating System: It operates on top of the operating system and this is provided by the ab initio and it the base for all Ab Initio processes.
+CoOperating System: It operates on top of the operating system, and the ab initio provides this and it the base for all Ab Initio processes.
 Air commands are one of the features that can be installed on different operating systems like UNIX, Linux, IBM etc

 These are the following features that it provides,